zainibeats/suprsafe/README.md

 ```bash
 python main.py
 ```
+Alternatively, you can download the compiled executable (SuprSafe.exe) from the GitHub releases page and run it directly without needing to install Python or dependencies.

 ## Usage

-SuprSafe presents you with a user-friendly CLI menu upon execution.
-Here's how to interact with it:

-**Encryption:**

-1. **Choose Encryption:** Select option 1 ("Encrypt Files") from the menu.
-2. **Set Password:** Define a robust password that will be used to generate the AES-256 encryption key.
-Choose a password you can remember well, as its loss will prevent access to your encrypted files.
+Once you run the program (either via the Python script or the executable), you will be presented with a simple command-line interface to choose between encryption or decryption.
+You will be prompted on the initial startup to create an account password. **THIS IS THE PASSWORD THAT WILL BE USED TO ALLOW YOU TO USE THE PROGRAM.
+MAKE SURE IT IS A COMPLEX PASSWORD**

+**Encrypting Files:**

-3. **File Selection:** Specify the files you want to encrypt.
-SuprSafe allows you to select multiple files at once.
+1. Place the SuprSafe.exe or .py files in the directory you want all files to be encrypted at
+2. Run the program and choose (e) option to encrypt files - you will be asked to create an account password on first launch.
+After this, you will be prompted for that password **after** choosing encrypt / decrypt option in the CLI
+3. Enter your main key (32 character alphanumeric string) SuprSafe will use this to encrypt the randomly generated AES key and IV.
-4. **Encrypted Files:** The encrypted files will be saved with extensions like `.enc`, `.enc.tag`, and `.enc.nonce` to indicate their encrypted state.
+4. The encrypted files will be saved with extensions like `.enc`, `.enc.tag`, and `.enc.nonce` to indicate their encrypted state

-**Decryption:**

-1. **Choose Decryption:** Select option 2 ("Decrypt Files") from the menu.
-2. **Account Password:** Enter the password used to secure your encryption keys.
+5. Your files are now encrypted - **DO NOT REMOVE ANY FILES ADDED BY THE SUPRSAFE**

+**Decrypting Files:**

+1. Place the SuprSafe.exe or .py files in the directory you want all files to be decrypted at (if not already there)
+2. Run the program and choose (d) option to decrypt files
+3. Enter the account password created upon first launch
-3. **Main Password:** Provide the main password you used during the encryption process.
+3. Provide the main key you used during the encryption process
-4. **Decrypted Files:** The program will decrypt the selected files and restore them with their original filenames.
+4. The program will decrypt the selected files and restore them with their original filenames.
-5. **Secure Deletion:** SuprSafe securely deletes the encrypted files after successful decryption, eliminating any potential data remnants.
+5. SuprSafe securely deletes the encrypted files after successful decryption, eliminating any potential data remnants.

 ## CLI Menu